Is a nonviolent world possible?

 Each individual has his/her specific way of dealing with experiences of violence.
 In other words, everyone finds his/her strategies to overcome feelings of helplessness, anger, fear, and grief.

-What applies to the individual memory, as well applies to collective memory.
-As long as we consider ourselves as victims, the energy remains blocked and manifests itself in depression and fear.
-It turns into self-hatred or vengeance, manifests itself in anger and outbursts of violence, or simmers as resentment.
-Only when we can consider the suffered violence as irrevocably bygone, can the energies be released.
+What is true of individual memory is also true of collective memory.
+As long as we see ourselves as victims, the energy remains blocked and manifests as depression and fear.
+It turns into self-hatred or revenge, manifests in anger and violent outbursts, or simmers as resentment.
+Only when we can see the violence we have suffered as irrevocably past can the energies be released.
 As a result, they express themselves with creativity, spontaneity, and mental clarity.

 Finding the language again